blbadger/blbadger.github.io/index.md

 $$

 ## Biology
-The study of life, which displays many of the features of nonlinear mathematical systems: an attractive state resistance to perturbation, lack of periodicity, and simple instructions giving rise to intricate shapes and movements.
+The study of life, observations of which display many of the features of nonlinear mathematical systems: an attractive state resistant to perturbation, lack of exact repeats, and simple instructions giving rise to intricate shapes and movements.

 ### [Genetic information problem](/genetic-info-problem.md)